 Managing diversity

-Managing diversity or difference is a key part of good personnel management and the activities of every supervisor.
-The promotion of diversity, equality and equality must be reflected in the goals and strategy of the workplace.
+Managing diversity and inclusion is a key part of good human resource management and the responsibility of every supervisor.
+Promoting diversity, equality, and equity should be reflected in the workplace's goals and strategy.

-The supervisor plays a central role in creating a culture that respects the diversity of the work community.
-This role is most clearly emphasized when recruiting new employees, when it is possible to choose different people to the team than are already there.
-In addition, the manager has many other situations where diversity can be taken into account: in the planning of trainings, in consideration of different customers, in the accessibility and accessibility of the workplace, in utilizing the various strengths of employees, in preventing discrimination and so on.
+A supervisor plays a crucial role in creating a culture that respects the diversity of the work community.
+This role is most evident when recruiting new employees, as it provides an opportunity to select individuals who bring different perspectives to the team.
+Additionally, leaders have many other situations where they can consider diversity: in planning training, addressing diverse customer needs, ensuring workplace accessibility, leveraging employees' various strengths, preventing discrimination, and so on.

 You can use the checklist of the Employment Security Center to manage diversity: